-According to Deloitte’s Josh Bersin, companies with a strong learning culturehave 30% to 50%higher engagement and retention than their peers, are 92%more likely to develop novel products and processes, 52%more productive, and 17% more profitable.
-The trick is knowing how to effectively rally the players within your organization around modern learning as a winning objective.
+According to Deloitte’s Josh Bersin, companies with a strong learning culture have 30% to 50%higher engagement and retention than their peers, are 92%more likely to develop novel products and processes, 52%more productive, and 17% more profitable.
+The trick is knowing how to effectively rally the players within your organisation around modern learning as a winning objective.

 The key players on your modern learning team

-Here are some of the key people you’ll need to mobilize around your modern learning strategy and the important roles they’ll have to play to help you realize it.
+Here are some of the key people you’ll need to mobilise around your modern learning strategy and the important roles they’ll have to play to help you realise it.

 Executive leadership (aka the team owners)

 The role of executives is to be the sponsor and voice of change.
 They should serve as the key advocates of your modern learning strategy and be able to outline why it’s is needed, how it will support the achievement of business goals, and how it will rally others across the organisation.

 Line managers are your team leads and supervisors.
 Their role is to provide coaching to support the move to a modern learning strategy and help their people understand that a modern learning culture is important to the team because it opens up new learning paths.
 They also need to tell their team members why they should be involved and why now.

 Employees/learners (aka the players)

 These are the people across your organisation who will ultimately put your modern learning strategy into action and be the most impacted by it—the end users.
 Every person across your team has a job to do, and as the world of work continues to change at a rapid pace, it’s important that they’re enabled to acquire the skills and knowledge they need to perform at the highest level possible.
 Securing their buy-in is critically important.